xtrm0/csd-blog/website/content/2023/collaborative-data-design/index.md

 +++
 # The title of your blogpost.
 No sub-titles are allowed, nor are line-breaks.
 title = "Designing Data Structures for Collaborative Apps"
 # Date must be written in YYYY-MM-DD format.
 This should be updated right before the final PR is made.
-TODO
-date = 2021-11-15
+date = 2023-02-17

 [taxonomies]
 # Keep any areas that apply, removing ones that don't.
 Do not add new areas!